justwriteclick/docslikecode/_posts/articles/2017-06-03-api-docs-with-code.md

 DapperDox reads this file and displays it in its own UI.
 I installed DapperDox and pointed it at my `swagger.json` file, and saw nothing but error messages in my command prompt.

-Reading through the [DapperDox documentation](https://dapperdox.io/docs/spec-resource-definitions), I discovered that *"When specifying a resource schema object...DapperDox requires that the optional schema object title member is present."* This requirement was problematic, because Swashbuckle does not include a method for adding members to a schema in the generated `swagger.json` file.
+Reading through the [DapperDox documentation](https://dapperdox.io/docs/spec-resource-definitions), I discovered that *"When specifying a resource schema object...DapperDox requires that the optional schema object title member is present."* This requirement was problematic because Swashbuckle does not include a method for adding members to a schema in the generated `swagger.json` file.
 Additionally, it took some tinkering in the code for me to realize that the missing title member on the `definitions` model is what caused DapperDox to break.

 ## Fixing the output